zulip/zulip/help/self-hosted-billing.md

 If you aren't sure whether your organization qualifies, submitting a sponsorship form describing your situation is a great starting point.
-Many organizations that don't qualify for the Community plan can still receive discounted Business plan pricing.
+Many organizations that don't qualify for the Community plan can still receive [discounted paid plan pricing](#paid-plan-discounts).

 ### Apply for Community plan